California’s environmental protection agency says it will ban an agricultural pesticide linked to brain damage in kids

 LANSING, Mich.
 (AP) — Michigan banned the sale of flavored e-cigarettes on Wednesday, the latest state to act following hundreds of serious breathing issues in people using vaping devices that...

 EPA administrator says he will not make Alaska mine decision

-ANCHORAGE, Alaska (AP) — The head of the Environmental Protection Agency says approval of an application for an Alaska mine will not be his decision.
+ANCHORAGE, Alaska (AP) — The head of the Environmental Protection Agency says a decision on an application for an Alaska mine will not be his to make, a report said.